JAMES L. CLARK

 Integrity and transparency matters to me.
 I’m guessing it matters to you too.
 So, I want to start out our relationship with that as the foundation.
 I’ll always give you something for nothing―something of honest to goodness real value, where I don’t expect anything in return.
 After all, my life and this Foundation revolve around helping others become more today than they were yesterday.
 I created the Foundation for that very purpose.

 The idea is simple: learn and grow by using the resources we offer here.
-It’s my gift to you, because God gave it to me.
+It’s my gift to you, because others invested in me.
 Use my advice and the resources offered by the Foundation to become closer to God, to reign in your finances, to start a business, to fix your marriage―to live life more abundantly.
 Anything I can afford to give away for free, I will continue to do.
 It’ll take time for me to truly build out the Foundation and this site (after all, I just started it).
 But I’m going to give it my all.

 My hope is one day you’ll think to yourself, “Man, all of this free stuff has really helped me.
 Maybe it’s time for me to give back.”
 And then you do.